 C42.
 The MEXT ground-survey dataset was used to provide data on the deposition density of radionuclides.
 From this dataset, values were available as follows: Cs and Cs in all the soil samples; 110mAg in 343 samples; 129mTe in 799 samples and I in 419 samples.
 In many samples, 129mTe (half-life 33.6 d), I (half-life 8.02 d) and 110mAg (half-life 250 d) were not detected because of radioactive decay and/or low deposition levels.
 In the absence of measurable levels of these radionuclides, the deposition densities were estimated from the Cs concentrations in soil using average values for the ratios of the radionuclide concentrations derived from locations where these radionuclides were detected.
-Table C2 summarizes the average values of the ratios of the ratios were relatively consistent.
+Table C2 summarizes the average values of the ratios of the concentrations of 110mAg, 129mTe, I and Cs, to those of Cs.
+For most of the locations, the ratios were relatively consistent.

 C43.
-However, the measurement data showed that there was a narrow region along the coast to the south of FDNPS (the so-called "south trace") where the ratios for 129mTe and I were significantly elevated, although their concentrations were still strongly correlated with those of Cs.
+However, the measurement data showed that there was a narrow region along the coast to the south of FDNPS (the so-called "south trace") where the ratios for $^{129m}$ Te and $^{131}$ I were significantly elevated, although their concentrations were still strongly correlated with those of $^{137}$ Cs.
 The Committee used these elevated ratios to assess doses for the towns of Tomioka, Naraha and Hirono and for Iwaki City.